matrix-org/sydent/README.rst

 Installation
 ============

-Dependencies can be installed using setup.py in the same way as synapse: see synapse/README.rst.
+Dependencies can be installed using ``python setup.py develop`` in a virtualenv.

 Having installed dependencies, you can run sydent using::